MiddletonCommunityVoice/services-list/content/about.md

 Because lots of services come and go, some just change their names, and services vary without any notification it is impossible to maintain 100% correct information.
 For this reason we cannot accept any responsibility for any errors or ommissions.
+Nor do we endorse any of the services.

-However, if you find any errors or missing services we would be pleased to hear from you.
-You can contact us via [email](mailto:betterhealth4middleton@gmail.com), [raise a issue](https://github.com/MiddletonCommunityVoice/services-list/issues) or send a text message to 07970 708 448.
+If you find any errors or missing services we would be pleased to hear from you.
+You can contact us via [email](mailto:betterhealth4middleton@gmail.com), [raise an issue](https://github.com/MiddletonCommunityVoice/services-list/issues) or send a text message to 07970 708 448.

 **Calls to this number will not be answered and voicemails will not be acted upon**